FallingSnow/h265ize/README.md

 > --force-he-audio :Force High Efficiency audio encoding even on lossless audio tracks

-> --he-audio :High Efficiency audio mode
+> --he-audio :High Efficiency audio mode.
+Will reencode non-lossless audio tracks.

-> --he-downmix :If there are more than 2.1 audio channels, downmix them to stereo. **`he-audio` must also be enabled**
+> --he-audio-format :Select the codec to use when re-encoding.
+Defaults to `opus`, other options include `aac` (requires `ffmpeg` compiled with `libfdk_aac`), and `prologic` which will downconvert to 2 channel stereo audio encoded with the opus codec and Dolby Pro Logic II.

+> --he-audio-bitrate :The bitrate, in kbps **per channel** to re-encode the audio at.
+Default is 64, minimum is 32.

 > --no-auto-audio-titles :Disable automated title generation for audio streams that do not have preexisting titles.